irahorecka/craigslist-housing-miner/README.md

 The user is given two prompts:<br>
 ```Input a list of appropriate countries.```<br>
 ```If no list is provided, a global search will be conducted: ```<br><br>
-Input a list of appropriate country names in which you would like to search.
+Input a list of appropriate country keywords in which you would like to search.
+You may find the full list of country keywords <a href="https://i.imgur.com/WGARByx.png">here</a>.
 For example:<br>
 ```['united_states', 'japan', 'canada']```<br><br>

 ```Would you like to include geotags of your Craigslist posts [y/n]: ``` <br>